ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 supported-suit-cose-profiles
-: The supported-suit-cose-profiles parameter lists the SUIT profiles supported by the TAM.
+: The supported-suit-cose-profiles parameter lists the SUIT profiles supported by the TAM for parsing SUIT Reports.
 Details about the cipher suite encoding can be found in {{eat-suit-ciphersuite}}.

 data-item-requested